 Best Soft Mattress

-One of the most commonly debated questions of individuals shopping for a mattress is “should I buy a firm or soft mattress?”
+One of the most commonly debated questions of individuals shopping for a mattress is “should I buy a firm or soft model?”
 While the most predictable answer would be to opt for the safe or in the middle of the firmness levels, there really is no simple black and white yes or no answer to this – not even gray.

-It is often thought that a firmer mattress is the healthiest option or better than the rest; however, this may not be true all the time.
+It is often thought that a firmer model is the healthiest option or better than the rest; however, this may not be true all the time.
 Everything really is a matter of personal preference and is therefore subjective to the needs and even the lifestyle or medical condition of a person.

 How Does a Soft Mattress Affect Your Sleep Quality?